Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 The second-order mechanisms are the stress-induced, inertial and frictional components, which exhibit complex behaviour in \fref{fig:thrustaxis} (b) and (d).
 First, it is seen that the inertia effect, which converts the directed kinetic energy of electrons to that of the ions, is expectantly small ($F_M<5\times 10^{-3}F_0$) due to the tiny mass possessed by electrons.
 At 30 W, $F_\pi$ is initially decelerating, but tends to a negligible accelerating contribution at about $z=$ 100 mm.
-At 150 W however, $F_\pi=-5\times 10^{-2}F_0$ at 1/128, representing the neoclassical transport that takes place in this less-collisional case.
+At 150 W however, $F_\pi=-5\times 10^{-2}F_0$ in the classical case, representing the neoclassical transport that takes place in this less-collisional case.
 At 1/16 though, $F_\pi=2.9\times 10^{-3}F_0$, providing a small positive contribution.
 Note that the axial distribution of the stress component is insensitive to the anomalous diffusion, only its magnitude.
-Finally, $F_f$ is the friction-induced force; it is dominated by the anomalous axial and radial collisionalities, which were found to be of order $10^9-10^{10}$ Hz and in agreement with the frequencies reported in \cite{b:alvaro2021}.
-At 1/128, $F_f\approx 0.02-0.03F_0$ at both powers, so there is a mild transfer of azimuthal momentum to the electrons from collisions and the anomalous axial-radial instabilities.
-As $\alpha_{an}$ increases to 1/64, $F_f\approx 10^{-2}F_0$.
+Finally, $F_f$ is the friction-induced force; it is dominated by the anomalous axial and radial collisionalities, which were found to be of order $10^9-10^{10}$ Hz and in agreement with the frequencies reported in reference \cite{b:alvaro2021}.
+In the classical case, $F_f\approx 0.02-0.05F_0$ for both powers, so there is a non-negligible transfer of azimuthal momentum to the electrons from collisions and the anomalous axial-radial instabilities.
+As $\alpha_{an}$ increases to 1/16, $F_f\approx -10^{-2}F_0$ and becomes a detrimental contribution.
 Increased electron diffusion in the plume reduces electron axial drift velocity and increases the radial velocity, with a consequent effect on collisions occurring and $F_{f}$.